 Why Do Assumable Mortgages Exist?

 Actually landing an assumable debt is doable for both a buyer and seller, but the mortgage lending industry may not make it easy to cut a deal.
 Why?
 Because as history attests, mortgage lenders may lose money on assumable mortgages.

-How Do Assumable Mortgage Work?
+How Do Assumable Mortgages Work?

 In a typical simple mortgage assumption, the buyer and seller agree to engage in a private transaction.
-Under the terms of the agreement, the home seller transfers the title of the property to the buyer, after the buyer agrees to take over the buyer’s remaining mortgage payments.
+The home seller transfers the title of the property to the buyer after the buyer agrees to take over the remaining mortgage payments.

 If the buyer misses monthly payments or defaults on the original mortgage loan, the lender could hold both parties responsible for the debt, and the credit scores of both buyer and seller could be significantly damaged if the debt isn’t repaid.

-Unlike a simple mortgage assumption, where a mortgage loan underwriter usually isn’t directly involved, a novation-based mortgage assumption is based upon the buyer agreeing to assume total responsibility for the existing mortgage debt and remaining payments.
+Unlike a simple mortgage assumption, where a mortgage underwriter usually isn’t directly involved, an assumption with novation is based on the buyer agreeing to assume total responsibility for the existing mortgage debt and remaining payments.

 Pros and Cons of Assumable Mortgages